 I can't wait to see what you make!

-This is a wonderful time of year to find and use woodland materials and to practice and share your creations with family, friends, and clients.
+This is a wonderful time of year to find and use woodland and botanical materials and to practice and share your creations with family, friends, and clients.
 Taking time for yourself to pursue what you love and learn new skills is a fantastic way to reinvigorate your passion and expand your floral offerings.

 Don't forget to check out my other courses!